-By ANC History Staff
+By ANC History Office Staff

 The launch of Arlington National Cemetery’s Education Program represents a major stride forward in our effort to share the rich history of this national landmark with audiences far and wide.
 Aimed at students of all ages as well as lifelong learners, the program provides free educational materials that showcase the many stories embedded within our grounds.
-This blog post specifically highlights one of the modules just released as part of the program: The African American Experience at Arlington National Cemetery.
+This blog post specifically highlights one of the modules just released as part of the program: African American History at Arlington National Cemetery.
 To learn more about the other modules and how to use the materials in the Education Program, click here.

-The African American Experience at Arlington National Cemetery module forms a key part of ANC’s commitment to interpreting the significant legacy of African Americans on the land that now comprises the cemetery.
+The African American History at Arlington National Cemetery module forms a key part of ANC’s commitment to interpreting the significant legacy of African Americans on the land that now comprises the cemetery.
 African American history is woven into every inch of this property.
 At each stage of its past, from before the creation of the cemetery through its continuing mission today, African Americans have played a role in the events on this land and its evolution into our nation’s most hallowed ground.
 Through exploring these stories, our educational materials use ANC as a lens through which students can learn about the central issues of American history.

 Members of the 369th Infantry Regiment arrive in New York City after their service in France during World War I, February 26, 1919.
 (National Archives)